cni-iisc/cni-website/_opportunities/Research-Associate.md

 We are seeking a few motivated Research Associates (RAs) to join the Distributed Systems Research group at the Centre for Networked Intelligence (CNI).
-The successful candidates will be actively involved in one of the following research projects: (a) Sustainable computing for model-training and inference in machine learning (ML), (b) Distributed ML over heterogeneous compute environments, and (c) Network transport protocols optimized for Data Center workloads.
+The RAs will be actively involved in one of the following research projects:
+A. Sustainable computing for model-training and inference in machine learning (ML),
+A. Distributed ML over heterogeneous compute environments, and
+A. Network transport protocols optimized for Data Center workloads.

 All the above projects are collaborative with leading industry and research labs.
 This role requires solid technical and quantitative skills and a passion for research.